vega/altair/README.md

 [ipyvega](https://github.com/vega/ipyvega) to seamlessly display client-side renderings in the Jupyter notebook.

-Altair is developed by Brian Granger (@ellisonbg) and Jake Vanderplas (@jakevdp) in close collaboration wiht the [Interactive Data Lab](http://idl.cs.washington.edu/) at the University of Washington.
+Altair is developed by [Brian Granger](https://github.com/ellisonbg) (ellisonbg@gmail.com) and [Jake Vanderplas](https://github.com/jakevdp) in close collaboration with the [Interactive Data Lab](http://idl.cs.washington.edu/) at the University of Washington.

 ## Features